 Peterson Directed Handwriting Evaluation and Coaching

 The Peterson Method curriculum uses a unique movement based strategy to teach skills for fluency and legibility.
-It has always been evidence based instruction.
+It has always been evidence-based instruction.
 Teachers and parents who are trying to develop handwriting skills face several problems.
 One is knowledge about how to evaluate for needs.
 The other is knowledge about how to coach toward changes that result in improved skill.
-The files provided here for download offer a plan for establishing an evidence based process for regular evaluation of specific qualities that relate to process skills.
+The files provided here for download offer help for establishing an evidence based process for regular evaluation of specific qualities that relate to process skills.
 A number of special tools and techniques to make the evaluation process work are also provided.

 The Self Evaluation Guide will show you how to put the plan in place.
 The various tools will guide needs assessment and selection of specific legibility sub skills for practice that will lead to improvement of legibility through understanding and thoughtful application.
 You will have a simple technique to guide critical thinking that your child can use and understand.
 You will learn how to measure and track fluency with objective data that can be gathered easily.